 Sandra Wright "Sandy" Kibby of New Braunfels is vice president of Wright Distributing Co., Inc. and vice president of the Wholesale Beer Distributors of Texas.
 A native of Bastrop, she also serves as vice president of the New Braunfels Chamber of Commerce Board of Directors and is a past member of the New Braunfels Women's Chamber of Commerce.
-She is a member of the Brauntex Performing Arts Theater advisory committee, the New Braunfels Foundation Trust, and a past member of the New Braunfels ISD Education Foundation.
+She is a member of the Brauntex Performing Arts Theatre advisory committee, the New Braunfels Foundation Trust, and a past member of the New Braunfels ISD Education Foundation.
 She is a past board member of the National Beer Wholesaler Association and founder and past board member of Calvary Episcopal School in Bastrop.
 She also received the New Braunfels Masonic Lodge's Community Builder Award.
-A University of Texas graduate, Kibby was appointed by then-Gov. Rick Perry in May 2011 for a term that expires Feb.
+A University of Texas graduate, Kibby was appointed by then-Gov. Rick Perry in May 2011 for a term that expired Feb.
 1, 2017.
 Kibby continues to serve until the governor appoints her successor.
 Kibby is not eligible for reappointment because she is one of the directors who represents LCRA’s electric service area outside LCRA’s statutory district.

 Robert "Bobby" Lewis